International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 #### Data Owner

-As the legal situation regarding data ownership is very complicated (as discussed in section 4.3.4), the term 'Data Owner' is not used in a legal understanding in this document.
+As the legal situation regarding data ownership is very complicated (as discussed in the Governance Perspective in the section on [Data Ownership](#)), the term 'Data Owner' is not used in a legal understanding in this document.
 The Reference Architecture Model takes an operational data management perspective, defining a Data Owner as a legal entity or natural person creating data and/or executing